 • A YODA data manager will review the metadata and make sure that it is sufficient and complete.
 The data manager is not responsible for checking whether you have chosen the correct setting for the “data classification” and “data package access” fields.
 It is up to you to have determined this prior to submitting your data to the vault.
 You can get support ahead of time from the FGB privacy champions or the RDM Support Desk.

-• If you’ve submitted both an “open access” folder and a “restricted access” folder to the vault, you can still ensure that these folders stay linked by cross-referencing to the folders in the “related data package” metadata field.
-This field can also be used to reference other related materials that are stored in locations other than YODA (for example, documentation stored on OSF) and this field can be used to reference any research articles produced with the data.
+• If you’ve submitted both an “open access” folder and a “restricted access”/“closed” folder to the vault, you can still ensure that these folders stay linked by cross-referencing to the folders in the “related data package” metadata field.
+This field can also be used to reference other related materials that are stored in locations other than YODA (for example, documentation stored on OSF) and this field can be used to reference any research articles published using the data.

 • If some of the metadata will be the same across several subfolders, you can save time by entering the common information at the level of the “parent” folder (i.e. the folder that contains all of the subfolders).
 NB: You do not need to fill in all of the required fields at this point, since that information may vary for each of your subfolders).
 Required fields only need to be filled in when you are ready to submit a folder to the vault.
 Once you’ve filled in the common information for the parent folder, go to the subfolder, choose to “clone from parent folder” and the metadata from the parent folder will be copied into the metadata for the subfolder.